1 May – 15 May 2015

 We go to bed early, preparing for a busy day.
 The air con is turned off because it’s cool up here, it’s even a little too cold to comfortably sleep.

 It’s early.
 Da Lat is cold; we’re both tired.
-Groovy Gecko tours picks us up (actually from over the road where they are situated), and we pick up four English girls and are on our way.
+Groovy Gecko tours picks us up (actually from over the road where they are situated), and we then pick up four English girls and are on our way.
 Fifteen minutes later we’re at the side of some road bordered with evergreen trees.
-We’re ordered to strip off our clothes and get into wet suits, cars passing us sneak a look.
+We’re ordered to strip off our clothes and get into wet suits, while the cars passing us more than likely sneak a look.
+I’m still not entirely sure what ‘canyoning’ actually is, but I know it has something to do with waterfalls.
 We start by practicing the abseiling technique we’ll be using to descend waterfalls by wrapping our cables round tree trunks where the forest floor begins to slope into a valley.
 We are accompanied by another – but separate – group of canyoners doing the same thing.
 Their group is massive, about 30 people.
 I’m glad we’re in our smaller, more intimate group.
 Despite the numbers, and arriving later to the practice site, the large group moves ahead of us.
 I question their safety measures.
 Seeing this, our guide jumps into action.
-We trek downward, through woodland, trying not to slip.
-We take a short cut through the bush that allows us to cut in front of the big group and we arrive at a rock face near a small waterfall.
+We trek downward, through woodland, trying not to slip, and take a short cut through some bushes that allow us to cut in front of the big group, where we found ourselves at a rock face near a small waterfall.
 The large group arrives and has to wait behind us.
 One of our two tour guides has already made his way to the bottom and is taking pictures.
 We abseil down, doing a few good ‘jumps’ on the cables to make it.
 Then we trek alongside the river in the sticky heat until we are told to sit in it.
 The life-jackets allow us to float down, almost like we are tubing again.
-It’s a beautiful, tranquil sight: the sunlight scattering through the leaves, the hanging tendrils and roots dipping in the water, the rocks striped different shades where the water has lapped at it.
+It’s a beautiful, tranquil sight: the sunlight scattering through the leaves, the hanging tendrils and roots dipping in the water, the rocks striped different shades where the water has painted it.
 The river is a muddy colour, though.
 We approach a set of rapids that act like a natural water slide and down we go.
-When we are finally dumped into more calmer waters, I find the buoyant life-jacket and my water-logged shoes make it difficult to swim.
+When we are finally dumped into calmer waters, I find the buoyant life-jacket and my water-logged shoes make it difficult to swim.
 Picking ourselves up, we then walk for a further fifteen minutes through the hot and beautiful jungle.
 We reach another challenge: a 25 meter waterfall.
 It’s the big one.
 The large group, not long behind us, arrives and begins to set up.
 We are instructed to take off our shoes, keeping on only our socks for a better grip.
 The way we were told to do it was this: You have to slide your feet – not take steps – when abseiling over the cliff and down the waterfall, until you reach a point where the waterfall begins to cut into itself.
 Once this point is reached you have to lean forward so not to slip, and hold your head down so that the water doesn’t crash into your face.
 Then comes the jump.
 I remember the guide telling me to jump at this point and thinking he can’t be right.
 That either I or he had made some sort of mistake.
 It looked way too high.
 I did anyway, and Sophie slipped before she could do it!
 One of the girls in our group cut her leg during the descent and I think started crying in frustration or shock or both.
 During our canyoning experience we sort of struck a friendship with them.
 Their names were Sophie, Annie, Stacey, and Anita.

 Though we had the big waterfall out of the way, the next part was the scariest bit: cliff-jumping.
 It was unexpected and there were two jumps.
 One from seven and one from 11 meters.
 I didn’t do the 11 meter one because it required a run-and-jump to scale a few feet of rock below.
 I just didn’t feel confident and most people didn’t do it.
 I did the seven meter one though, twice.
 And even that was a lot higher than you’d imagine.
 Seven meters doesn’t sound like much but, when facing it, every natural instinct to avoid death kicks in and your feet almost glue themselves to the ground.
 I like to think I would have done the 11 meter one if I could have trusted myself to be clear of the rocks – but I’d lost my socks in the plunge pool of the previous waterfall and my shoes were a pair of over sized and waterlogged Vans with little grip.